-The exhaust fumes from the engine are hot and may contain sparks which can start a fire.
+The exhaust fumes from the engine are very hot and may contain sparks which can start a fire.
 Never start the saw indoors or near combustible material!

-In countries with a hot, dry climate there is a high risk of forest fires.
-The muffler is therefore fitted with a "spark arrestor mesh".
+In areas with a hot, dry climate there is a high risk of forest fires.
+These areas are sometimes controlled by legislation and requirements that among other things the muffler must be equipped with an approved type of spark arrestor mesh.

-With this type of muffler it is very important that you follow the instructions on checking, maintaining and servicing your saw (see the section on "Inspecting, maintaining and servicing chain saw safety equipment").
+For mufflers it is very important that you follow the instructions on checking, maintaining and servicing your saw (see the section on "Inspecting, maintaining and servicing chain saw safety equipment").